apache/apisix-ingress-controller/docs/install.md

 ## Kustomize

-Before executing the following command, you need to create the namespace `ingress-apisix`:
+Before executing the following commands, you need to create the namespace `ingress-apisix`:

 ```shell
 kubectl create ns ingress-apisix